-- a recognized post-secondary credential, secondary school diploma, or its equivalent, Types of acceptable Credentials:
+• a recognized post-secondary credential, secondary school diploma or its equivalent, Types of acceptable Credentials:

-- > Secondary School diploma or equivalent
+- Secondary School diploma or equivalent

-- > Associate degree
+- ➤ Associate's Degree

-- Bachelor's degree
+- ➤ Bachelor's degree

 - > Graduate degree for purposes of the Vocational Rehabilitation program

 - Occupational licensure

-- Occupational certificates, including RA and Career and Technical Education educational certificates
+- Occupational certificate, including RA and Career and Technical Education educational certificates

 - Occupational certification

 - ➤ Other recognized certificates of industry/occupational skills completion sufficient to qualify for entry-level or advancement in employment.

-- Employment, or
+- employment, or

-- Measurable skill gain toward such a credential or employment.
+- measurable skill gain toward such a credential or employment.

 - ➤ The Employment and Training Administration (ETA) defines a measurable skill gain as one of the following types of gains:

 - Educational Functioning Level (EFL) gain

 - Attainment of Secondary School Diploma

 - Secondary Transcript/Report Card

 - Training Milestone

 - Skills Progression